Democratizing Cloud Cost Data to Empower Product Teams Meta Image

 In the ~18 months since standing up the Costs program and democratizing our cloud cost data, we’ve seen numerous tangible benefits across the product organization.
 In particular:

 • Modeling the cost of a proposed architectural or product change has become immensely easier.
 Previously this process would involve ad-hoc analysis with data cobbled together from various sources.
 Now, using the BigQuery view as our single source of truth, we can connect to Google Sheets and create models using real, live data.
-For example, using the BigQuery data, we recently created a “functional cost model” to better understand how each area of the FullStory platform (data ingestion, processing, storage, search, etc) contributes to our unit economics.
+For example, using the BigQuery data, we recently created a “functional cost model” to better understand how each area of the Fullstory platform (data ingestion, processing, storage, search, etc) contributes to our unit economics.
 This model has been instrumental in helping us confidently make major product strategy decisions.

 • Slack-based cost alerts regularly surface unexpected spikes that would have otherwise gone unnoticed.
 Not only has this led to substantial monetary savings, but we’ve also identified misbehaving services and fixed bugs prior to them being noticed by customers.